AdobeDocs/experience-platform.en/help/data-access/tutorials/spark-sdk.md

 # Secure Spark Data Access SDK

-The Secure Spark Data Access SDK is a software development kit that enables reading and writing of datasets from Adobe Experience Platform.
+The Secure Spark [!DNL Data Access] SDK is a software development kit that enables reading and writing of datasets from Adobe Experience Platform.

 ## Getting started

-You are required to have completed the [authentication](../../tutorials/authentication.md) tutorial in order to have access to the values to make calls to the Secure Spark Data Access SDK:
+You are required to have completed the [authentication](../../tutorials/authentication.md) tutorial in order to have access to the values to make calls to the Secure Spark [!DNL Data Access] SDK:

 - `{ACCESS_TOKEN}`
 - `{API_KEY}`
 - `{IMS_ORG}`

-All resources in Experience Platform are isolated to specific virtual sandboxes.
-Using the Python SDK requires the name and the ID of the sandbox the operation will take place in:
+All resources in [!DNL Experience Platform] are isolated to specific virtual sandboxes.
+Using the Spark SDK requires the name and the ID of the sandbox the operation will take place in:

 - `{SANDBOX_NAME}`
 - `{SANDBOX_ID}`

-For more information on sandboxes in Platform, see the [sandbox overview documentation](../../sandboxes/home.md).
+For more information on sandboxes in [!DNL Platform], see the [sandbox overview documentation](../../sandboxes/home.md).

 ## Environment setup

-The Spark SDK expects you to provide credentials in environment variables or Data Source options.
+The [!DNL Spark] SDK expects you to provide credentials in environment variables or Data Source options.

 | Variable | Value |
 | -------- | ----- |